dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

     </tr>
     <tr class="even">
     <td><strong>Feature type</strong></td>
-    <td><p>Sets wether the program is going to capture a geographical feature type or not.
+    <td><p>Sets whether the program is going to capture a geographical feature type or not.
 - **None**
   Nothing is captured.
 - **Polygon**